Sunday, 10 May 2020

 Coventry United FC is a non-league football club from the West Midlands city of the same name, in response to Coventry City FC’s ownership and the move to share Sixfields with Northampton Town in the summer of 2013.

-United were formed by four co-chairmen; Jason Kay, Jason Timms, Marcus Green and Pete Schofield along with Secretary Graham Wood.
+United was formed by four co-chairmen; Jason Kay, Jason Timms, Marcus Green and Pete Schofield along with Secretary Graham Wood.
 Edwin Greaves was named as team manager.
 The club started out life playing in the Midland Football League Division Three.

-The club adopted the city’s civic colours of red and green and began playing at the Alan Higgs Centre; a community sports facility named in honour of Alan Higgs; a self made millionaire from his house building business, who wanted his legacy to create a charity to help deprived children from the city.
+The club adopted the city’s civic colours of red and green and began playing at the Alan Higgs Centre; a community sports facility named in honour of Alan Higgs; a self-made millionaire from his house-building business, who wanted his legacy to create a charity to help deprived children from the city.

 Cov United finished as league runners-up in their debut season; a campaign that included a 28-0 victory over Polesworth.
 In 2014-15 the team were crowned as champions of the Midland Football League Division Two.